Hibiscus plants make up a large genus of the Malvaceae family, consisting of hundreds of species of exotic-looking flowering plants.

 A notorious pest associated with the hibiscus plant is the “giant” whitefly (Aeleyrodicus dugesii).

-The small whitefly about 1/16 of an inch is known by its scientific name Trialeurodes vaporariorum, Whiteflies are tiny, flying insects that are often found on the underside of leaves.
+The small whitefly, about 1/16 of an inch, is known by its scientific name Trialeurodes vaporariorum.
+Whiteflies are tiny, flying insects often found on the underside of leaves.

 Simply giving a good shake to the infested plant would help you identify the presence of these pests.

-White fly on hibiscus plants is common in southern and coastal areas, where they are present all year.
+White flies on hibiscus plants are common in southern and coastal areas, where they are present all year.

-However, in northern regions, these flies target indoor plants grown in containers.
+However, in northern regions, these white flying bugs on hibiscus target indoor plants grown in containers.

 Adult whiteflies are 1/16” inch long with powdery white wings and little antennae.